How To Incorporate Elements of Farmhouse Style

 Chip and Joanna made shiplap one of the most-searched terms on Houzz.
 These wide, horizontal planks can be found in most any room including the bathroom as shown here in Kelli’s farm-style home.
 Kelli chose to add a happy pop of color to her white shiplap wall with the Industrial Guard Double Vanity Light in Yellow.

 Every good farmhouse boasts a mudroom to serve as a collecting space for coats and shoes.
-Kasey selected the Ashland Stem Mount Pendant to line her mudroom which features generous storage areas including baskets, cabinets, and bins.
+Kasey selected the Avalon Stem Mount Pendant Light to line her mudroom which features generous storage areas including baskets, cabinets, and bins.
 Kasey customized her American-made pendant lights with 12″ shades, a Textured Black finish, and 24″ stems.

 And nothing screams farmhouse more than our Enamel Graniteware Bowls for serving up a bountiful farmhouse breakfast!